fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## How do I downgrade from Fleet Premium to Fleet Free?

-If you'd like to renew your Fleet Premium license key, please contact us [here](https://fleetdm.com/company/contact).
+> If you'd like to renew your Fleet Premium license key, please contact us [here](https://fleetdm.com/company/contact).

-How to downgrade from Fleet Premium to Fleet Free:

-First, back up your users and update all team-level users to global users:
+**Back up your users and update all team-level users to global users**

 1. Run the `fleetctl get user_roles > user_roles.yml` command.
-Save the `user_roles.yml` file so
-   that, if you choose to upgrade later, you can restore user roles.
+Save the `user_roles.yml` file so that, if you choose to upgrade later, you can restore user roles.
 2. Head to the **Settings > Users** page in the Fleet UI.
-3. For each user that has any team listed under the **Teams** column, select **Actions > Edit**, then select
-   **Global user**, and then select **Save**.
+3. For each user that has any team listed under the **Teams** column, select **Actions > Edit**, then select **Global user**, and then select **Save**.
 If a user shouldn't have global access, delete this user.

-Next, move all team-level scheduled queries to the global level:
+**Move all team-level scheduled queries to the global level**

 1. Head to the **Schedule** page in the Fleet UI.
 2. For each scheduled query that belongs to a team, copy the name in the **Query** column, select **All teams** in the top dropdown, select **Schedule a query**, past the name in the **Select query** field, choose the frequency, and select **Schedule**.
 3. Delete each scheduled query that belongs to a team because they will no longer run on any hosts following the downgrade process.

-Next, move all team level policies to the global level:
+**Move all team level policies to the global level**

 1. Head to the **Policies** page in the Fleet UI.
 2. For each policy that belongs to a team, copy the **Name**, **Description**, **Resolve**, and **Query**.
 Then, select **All teams** in the top dropdown, select **Add a policy**, select **create your own policy**, paste each item in the appropriate field, and select **Save**.
 3. Delete each policy that belongs to a team because they will no longer run on any hosts following the downgrade process.

-Next, back up your teams:
+**Back up your teams**

 1. Run the `fleetctl get teams > teams.yml` command.
 Save the `teams.yml` file so that, if you choose to upgrade later, you can restore teams.
 2. Head to the **Settings > Teams** page in the Fleet UI.
 3. Delete all teams.
 This will move all hosts to the global level.

-Lastly, remove your Fleet Premium license key:
+**Remove your Fleet Premium license key**

 1. Remove your license key from your Fleet configuration.
 Documentation on where the license key is located in your configuration is [here](https://fleetdm.com/docs/deploying/configuration#license).
 2. Restart your Fleet server.

 ## If I use a software orchestration tool (Ansible, Chef, Puppet, etc.) to manage agent options, do I have to apply the same options in the Fleet UI?